 Pub.
 L. 107-314, div.
-A, title V, 512(e), Dec.
+A, title V, §512(e), Dec.
 2, 2002, 116 Stat.
-2537, provided that:
+2537, provided that: "(1) The Secretary of Defense shall prepare a model

 "(1) The Secretary of Defense shall prepare a model State code of military justice and a model State manual for courts-martial to recommend to the States for use with respect to the National Guard not in Federal service.
 Both such models shall be consistent with the recommendations contained in the report that was issued in 1998 by the Department of Defense Panel to Study Military Justice in the National Guard not in Federal Service.